Darryl Delia enters his eighth season as the head men's lacrosse coach after starting up the program in 2014.

 Delia also spent five seasons at Yale University where he served as the top assistant coach at the Ivy League power and then was Interim Head Coach during the 2003 season.
 During the 2003 campaign, Delia led the Bulldogs to a 9-5 overall record competing in arguably the nation’s toughest lacrosse conference.
 Twice during Delia’s tenure at Yale, the Bulldogs’ offense was ranked in the top-10, nationally.
 While at Yale, Delia was one of only a handful of coaches nationally to serve as a selector for the United States World Team in 2000.

 Delia’s ties to lacrosse in Connecticut date back to 1994 when he began a two-year run as Assistant Coach at Hamden Hall High School.
 In 1996, Delia took over his own program when he accepted the position of Head Boys’ Lacrosse Coach at Guilford High School, a position he held for two seasons.
 He also served as the Head Wrestling Coach at East Haven High School from 1991-2004.
-Currently, Delia is the Executive Director of DSquared Lacrosse, a clinic/camp program based out of Connecticut, and also a Director of Lacrosse at the CT Speed School and co-owner of Run & Shoot Lacrosse.
+Currently, Delia is the Executive Director of Lacrosse at Break-out Athlete, a clinic/camp program based out of Connecticut.

 Coach Delia's All-Time Coaching Record at Albertus Magnus